adstriegel/cse20289-fa24/hw/hw03/README.md

 Briefly review how to [invoke functions from different Python files](https://www.geeksforgeeks.org/python-call-function-from-another-file/).
 Unlike in the last homework where we used `subprocess`, we will be intentionally doing an `import` to bring in code from multiple files.

+Each code file should contain the names and e-mails of all group members.

 ## Task 2 - Understanding the Assignment

 The data that you will working with was gathered from a project studying [broadband speeds in underserved areas](https://wireless.nd.edu/research/new-methods-for-residential-broadband-monitoring/).
 In particular, you will be working with two datasets, one gathered directly from Prof. Striegel's house and the other gathered from Prof. Ghosh's house.

-Essentially, there is a Rasbperry Pi installed at each home with the Raspberry Pi configured to run an [`iperf`](https://iperf.fr) every hour to examine the broadband performance receieved, both across the wired (Ethernet - `eth0`) interface as well as the wireless (WiFi - `wlan0`) interface.
+In short as part of the project, there were Rasbperry Pi nodes installed at each home with each Raspberry Pi configured to run an [`iperf`](https://iperf.fr) every hour to examine the broadband performance receieved, both across the wired (Ethernet - `eth0`) interface as well as the wireless (WiFi - `wlan0`) interface.
 Your task is to write code that will fetch the dataset as a JSON from the web server, filter the data for the relevant components, and then to create a report embedded in a Word document where the report contains various statistical as well as graphed summaries from the dataset.

 There are several examples of the data placed in the `ex-data` sub-directory in the class repository for `hw03`.
 For the purposes of this effort, the relevant fields are as follows: